 My fertility doctor sounded something like this during my first appointment: "Bad news, bad news, bad news, oops, now you're crying, bad news, goodbye."
 This was traumatizing because I hadn't expected to hear anything negative.
 I was there to preserve fertility; I assumed that I was in good shape considering that my cycles were regular and I'm not "old" by fertility practice standards.

-I'm not alone in this experience of being blindsided by bad news, either.
+I'm not alone in this experience of being caught off guard by bad news, either.
 Carmen*, a 34-year-old lawyer in Los Angeles, tells me she still lacks confidence in her fertility based on a doctor's read of some of her test results, despite the fact that she successfully froze eggs.
 Meanwhile, Kristi*, a 32-year-old reiki master also living in Los Angeles, says her doctor's outlook on the likelihood she'd have a successful freeze was grim—an experience also shared by Jane*, 40, an influencer whose doctor told her that trying to freeze her eggs would be a "hopeless" endeavor.
 It's not the doctors' fault that the news is bad, of course, nor is there any way around the hard truths of fertility.
 I just wish I'd known that the initial consult can be a doozy, emotionally.

 2. No matter what anyone tells you, the shots are not easy